Now is the accepted time to make your annual good resolutions. Next week you can begin paving the road to hell with them as usual. Mark Twain

 New Year Resolutions

 So how about “I will take more exercise!”?
 Exercise has a bad reputation for being difficult and unpleasurable – but it doesn’t need to be.
-Exercise can and should be fun and life enhancing.
-The key is to find an activity which is enjoyable for you – and it does not need to be called exercise.
+Exercise can and should be fun and life-enhancing.
+The key is to find an activity that is enjoyable for you – and it does not need to be called exercise.